 |

-Price range | $29.99–$99.48/first yr | $34.99–$44.99/yr |
+Price range | $29.99–$99.99/first yr | $44.99–$104.99 |

-Best value plan | Norton 360 Deluxe for $49.99/first yr | Sophos Home Premium 1-year for $44.99/yr |
+Best value plan | Norton 360 Deluxe for $49.99/yr (first year only) | Sophos Home Premium 1-year for $44.99/yr |

-Money-back guarantee | Yes, 60 days | Yes, 30 days |
+Money-back guarantee | Yes — 60 days | Yes — 30 days |

-Learn more | Get Norton | Read Sophos Review |
+Learn more | Get Norton | Get Sophos |

 The only difference between Sophos plans is the number of years you want to be covered.
 With Sophos, you can get antivirus protection for one, two, or three years.

-We think the best value is to buy for only one year of Sophos for $44.99/yr.
-Antivirus needs change, and we know many users don’t want to be tied down for multiple years to one product.
+We think the best value is to buy only one year of Sophos for $44.99/yr.
+Antivirus needs change, and we know many don’t want to be tied down for multiple years to one product.
 The price only drops about $10 per year if you select the three-year plan.

 Norton vs. Sophos: features